-Customer experience has become a top priority for companies for 2019.
+This article will discuss customer relationships and provide tips to build them on social media.
+Customer experience has become a top priority for companies.
 Today’s consumers base their perception of a brand upon the meaningful moments they have with it.
-Importantly, those moments do not just happen at the checkout page, or on the service line.
+Importantly, those moments do not just happen at the checkout page.
+Alternatively they do not just happen on the service line.

-Social media has emerged as a crucial touch point in building customer relationships.
+Social media has emerged as a crucial touch point.
+One that helps in building customer relationships.
 If used correctly, your social channels are more than just a way to respond to complaints.
 They are how you build lasting connections and brand loyalty.

 Building customer relationships on social media

 Building customer relationships on social media helps brands to improve their bottom line.
 When consumers felt connected to brands, more than half increased their spending with that company.

 So how do you begin developing these relationships?